MAZamarripa/idaes-pse/docs/reference_guides/model_libraries/power_generation/costing/power_plant_costing_netl.rst

 Example
 ^^^^^^^
-Below is a simple example of how to add cost correlations to a flowsheet including a heat exchanger using the default IDAES costing module.
+Below is an example of how to add cost correlations to a flowsheet including a heat exchanger using the  IDAES power plant costing module:

 .. code:: python